vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/security-manager-basics-authentication-only.md

 Before you create the client application, you need to create a Region on the GemFire cluster for the app to interact with.

-In the `gfsh` terminal run the following command to create a region called `helloWorld`.
+In the `gfsh` terminal, run the following command to create a region called `helloWorld`.
 This will create a [partitioned region](https://gemfire.docs.pivotal.io/910/geode/developing/partitioned_regions/chapter_overview.html) in your GemFire cluster that you can `PUT` and `GET` data from.

 ```
 create region --name=helloWorld --type=PARTITION